Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 What insurance do I need for the F-1-D application?

-Private health insurance with at least ₩100 million in coverage for medical treatment, AND explicit repatriation of remains language for transporting your body home in the event of death.
-The repatriation wording is a hard requirement.
-Applications have been rejected when the policy says 'medical evacuation' but not 'repatriation' or 'return to home country.'
+Private health insurance with at least ₩100 million in coverage for hospital treatment and evacuation to your home country (본국후송), the wording MOFA consulate pages use.
+Practitioners report that applications have been rejected when the policy says only 'medical evacuation' without 'return to home country,' and Korean immigration officers interpret the 본국후송 requirement in practice to include repatriation of remains.
+Consulates have not published a verbatim wording list.
 Standard travel insurance and most home-country health plans do not satisfy this.
 See our guide on [private health insurance in Korea](/guides/private-health-insurance-korea) for which plans meet the requirement and what wording to look for.

 Can I freelance for Korean clients on F-1-D?